 Produce can be picked up at the farm throughout the growing season.

 Please contact us for pricing and availability.

 The tradition of providing fresh, high quality milk and butter has been one of Debbie's passions since she and Barry were first married in 1971.
-From 2016 to 2018, she operated our on farm micro dairy.
-Debbie milked her three cows, separated the cream and bottled high quality milk products full of old fashioned goodness.
-In addition, she would make fresh, raw butter by hand.
+She now operates our licensed on farm micro dairy.
+Debbie milks her three cows, separated the cream and bottled high quality raw milk products full of old fashioned flavor and goodness.
+In addition, she makes delicious raw butter by hand.
 Periodically, she makes cream cheese, cottage cheese and sour cream.

-We sell eggs from our free range chickens.
-Please contact us to place an order before coming to the farm.
+We also sell eggs from our free range chickens.
+Please contact Debbie at 207-538-9583 to place an order before coming to the farm.

 Grains are an important rotation crop on our farm.
 Though we often plow them under to feed the soil, we also harvest and sell organic and conventional oats, high quality hay in round and square bales and occasionally, straw.